devbm0/password-tools/README.md

 ## Overview

-This app is the perfect way to secure your accounts and your life!
+With all the threats out there, is it now more important than ever to have strong passwords and good habits!
 This app contains tools to:

-- Generate strong passwords with a variety of options to fit your secutiry needs.
+- Generate strong passwords with a variety of options to fit your security needs.
 - Analyze the strength and security of current passwords and provide ideas for improvement.
 - Provide education about password Dos and Don'ts to keep you safe and secure online.
 - And more coming soon!

-Simply run the app and see how this app can change your life for the better!
+Simply open the app and see how this app can change your life for the better!

 ### Password Creation